How to find where an image is used on a WordPress website

 - Click “Go” to run the search.

-If you are an advanced user, you could also use a regular expression.
+You could also use a regular expression if you are an advanced user.
 Taking our example dog[^[:space:]]*\\.jpg

 from above, you need to remove the double backslash for the search to work, i.e., dog[^[:space:]]*\.jpg